haslab/LangSMC/docs/source/mp-semantics.rst

 The multi-party semantics class establishes how a program can be collaboratively animated.
-We define the multi-party semantics assuming that program evaluation is carried out by three computing nodes, each one holding a description of the program in pottentially different languages ``L1``, ``L2`` and ``L3``.
+We define the multi-party semantics assuming that program evaluation is carried out by three computing nodes, each one holding a description of the program in potentially different languages ``L1``, ``L2`` and ``L3``.
 We restrict the multi-party semantics to only three parties due to tool limitations.
 Nevertheless, having a three-party set is explanatory enough to demonstrate the concepts we want to explore in this work and the definitions here presented can be easily extended to other party configurations.

-Our multi-party semantics formalization is based on adversarial code, influenced by the UC model.
+Our multi-party semantics formalisation is based on adversarial code, influenced by the UC model.
 Program evaluation is managed by an *environment*, that can provide inputs to the program being interpreted and also collect outputs at any time.